 Since 2005, we have been involved in ongoing litigation in Europe against Atlas Transport, an unrelated and unaffiliated entity, over the use of the name "Atlas".
-Following application by us to register the mark

-"ATLAS AIR" in the European Union ("EU"), opposition from Atlas Transport and follow-up filings by us, the Office for Harmonization in the Internal Market ("OHIM"), which handles trademark matters in the EU, declared Atlas Transport's own trademark "ATLAS" partially invalid because of the prior existence of our Benelux trademark registration.
-In 2008, OHIM's First Board of Appeal upheld the lower panel's decision, and Atlas Transport appealed that decision to the EU General Court (formally the Court of First Instance), where it remains pending.
+Following application by us to register the mark "ATLAS AIR" in the European Union ("EU"), opposition from Atlas Transport and follow-up filings by us, the Office for Harmonization in the Internal Market ("OHIM"), which handles trademark matters in the EU, declared Atlas Transport's own trademark "ATLAS" partially invalid because of the prior existence of our Benelux trademark registration.
+In 2008, OHIM's First Board of Appeal upheld the lower panel's decision, and Atlas Transport appealed that decision to the EU General Court (formally the Court of First Instance), which upheld the court's decision on May 18, 2011.
+Atlas Transport has appealed that ruling to the European Court of Justice.
+The appeal remains pending.